SlyCooper-n/disney-clone/README.md

 ## :heavy_check_mark: Project Status

-Project is: In Progress :construction:
+Project is: no longer being worked on, as its main features are ready and my focus is on other deeper projects.

 | Status | Project |
 | ------ | ------- |